IEMS Advisory Board

-Carolyn Blackwood is chief operating officer of Warner Bros.
+Carolyn Blackwood was most recently the chief operating officer of Warner Bros.
 Pictures Group (WBPG).
-Blackwood is responsible for the day-to-day operations of WBPG, including physical production, business affairs, music, and other related matters.
+Blackwood was responsible for the day-to-day operations of WBPG, including physical production, business affairs, music, and other related matters.
 She also jointly leads New Line Cinema where she most recently served as president and chief content officer.
 Additionally, Blackwood has managerial oversight of Warner Bros.
 Theatre Ventures, the live stage-play division of Warner Bros.
 Entertainment, and theatrical film acquisitions.
 She is a graduate of Fordham University where she studied American studies and fine arts and earned a law degree at Pepperdine University.

 MGM Worldwide Television Group

 Mark Burnett is Chairman and executive producer of MGM Worldwide Television and has produced more than 2,400 hours of television, many of which air in more than 70 countries.
 Series he has produced include Survivor, The Voice, The Apprentice, Shark Tank, and People's Choice Awards.
 He has won five Emmy Awards, one PGA Award, and five People's Choice Awards.

 Roma Downey is a celebrated, Emmy-nominated television and stage actress, who is best known for her decade of work in Touched by an Angel, which attracted a weekly audience of over 20 million.
 She is the executive producer of the television miniseries The Bible on the History channel, and the producer of the film Son of God and the miniseries The Dovekeepers.